-- i.
-Suppression of the NPO sector through lack of the risk based approach under R.8.
-We have seen numerous cases where national governments have not undertaken any or a proper risk assessment of the NPO sector, and have crafted blanket legislation aimed at the entire NPO sector (and not those potentially at risk), which is not in line with R.8 or other FATF Recommendations.
+i.
+Suppression of the NPO sector through lack of the risk-based approach under Recommendation 8.

+We have seen numerous cases where national governments have not undertaken any or a proper risk assessment of the NPO sector and have crafted blanket legislation aimed at the entire NPO sector (and not those potentially at risk), which is not in line with Recommendation 8 or other FATF Recommendations.
 It is striking that numerous countries in Latin America have included NPOs as reporting entities even though they have not carried out a sectoral risk assessment and there is no evidence of the misuse of NPOs.
-A couple of European governments have also designated NPOs as so-called "obliged entities", calling for reporting requirements, without a sectoral risk assessment justifying such an approach. - ii.
+A couple of European governments have also designated NPOs as so-called "obliged entities" putting them under reporting requirements, without a sectoral risk assessment justifying such an approach.

+ii.
 Misuse of the FATF Standards and mutual evaluations to justify regulation that violate fundamental human rights provisions.

-The FATF Standards and mutual evaluations have been misused by some governments to justify regulations that directly violate wider fundamental human rights provisions.
+The FATF Standards and mutual evaluations have been misused by some governments to justify regulation that directly violates wider fundamental human rights provisions.